 Experienced travelers will acknowledge that the standard of hotels in Iran is not the same as in Europe or the US.
 However, all the hotels we use have been carefully selected and are clean, safe and reliable.

 We use a variety of hotels ranging from five star in the main cities, to clean, comfortable guesthouses in smaller towns.
 You will stay in twin-bedded rooms, unless a single room supplement has been paid, with a bath or shower and toilet en-suite.

 For example on our our ‘Magic of Persia’ Tour, we offer ‘best available’ (four or five star hotels – though by no means corresponding to European standards).
 Where possible they are recently refurbished small and charming boutique hotels.
 We take special care to choose the best selection available each night, ensuring they are comfortable with good modern bathrooms and centrally located.
 These can be stunning historic hotels, with a central courtyard with a dining area shaded with a canopy, with divans that ring the edge making it a perfect place to relax.

 For our Silk Road Tour, we aim for an ‘authentic’ Iranian experience, offering accommodation that is traditional, where possible.
 We opt for the best available hotels at the Iranian three star level (though by no means corresponding to European standards), to ensure our guests have a comfortable stay in traditionally decorated and simply furnished double or twin rooms.
 Where possible we also arrange an overnight stay in a nomad tent or a home stay.

 Time it takes for Iran Visa

-For the purposes of a group tour, up to six to eight weeks.
+For the purposes of a group tour, around six to eight weeks.